Types of reviews from the regulatory bodies

 If the regulator chooses to review your claim and finds areas where they require further information, then the process will generally start with a letter outlining questions to be answered, which may be followed by a meeting.

 The line of questioning is difficult to predict, as is the amount of time required to prepare responses.
-Over recent months, the regulators have scrutinised claims more closely to reduce fraud and to try and limit claims in certain industries.
+The regulatory bodies are constantly scrutinising claims to reduce fraud and to try and limit claims in certain industries.
 As such, although we will assist you to meet all current guidance, PwC’s Nifty Grants cannot guarantee the outcome of an audit or review by the ATO or AusIndustry and we do not include audit assistance as part of the Nifty Grants service fee.